wordpress-mobile/test-cases/config/README.md

-If you want to test your updates to the mapping file you can use unit tests mentioned [here](https://github.com/wordpress-mobile/test-case-reminder-bot#unit-tests).
+If you want to test your updates to the mapping.json file you can use unit tests mentioned [here](https://github.com/wordpress-mobile/test-case-reminder-bot#unit-tests).